Skip to content

 What People Often Overlook

 Most people underestimate how much time email actually takes.
 It can help to track it honestly for just one week — many people find the number is surprisingly high.
 It is not just the reading and replying; it is the opening, the re-opening, the flagging, the searching for that thread from three weeks ago.
 All of that adds up.
 And when you convert those hours into their monetary equivalent, the figure can feel quite sobering.
-This is worth considering when thinking about where your working day actually goes.
+This is worth noting when thinking about where your working day actually goes.

 Small Reductions, Meaningful Results